 Some time passed before I read another of Jane Austen’s novels.
 But then I read two in a short period of time: Sense and Sensibility and Persuasion.
 The first delves into the differences between the Dashwood sisters, Elinor and Marianne, who represent good sense and emotion, respectively.
 They become destitute when their father dies and their home passes to his stepbrother, John.
 The family is then forced to move to a modest house in Devonshire.
 Marianne becomes infatuated with John Willoughby, who pretends to be someone he is not, while Elinor remains constant in her love for Edward Ferrars.
 Austen achieves a really good characterisation of two different sisters.

-Persuasion, on the other hand, is a subdued satire focusing on the love story of Anne Elliot and Captain Frederick Wentworth.
+Persuasion, on the other hand, is a subdued satire focusing on the love story between Anne Elliot and Captain Frederick Wentworth.
 Anne was persuaded not to marry him, because he was not deemed eligible as a suitor.
 But everything changes when he returns from the Napoleonic Wars eight years after.

 If you are a reader looking for amusement, Emma may be the book for you.
 Emma Woodhouse is wealthy and pretty.
 Her favourite pastime is to be a matchmaker among her friends and neighbours.
 But, to her great astonishment, people not always act as she expects them to.

 Catherine Morland, the heroine of Northanger Abbey, has other interests.
 She loves reading gothic novels and has a very active imagination.
 While she is staying in Bath with her wealthy neighbours, the Allens, she becomes acquainted with Isabella, Mr Thorpe, Eleanor and Henry Tilney.
-The Tilneys invite her so spend some time at Northanger Abbey and she gladly accepts.
+The Tilneys invite her to spend some time at Northanger Abbey and she gladly accepts.
 When she gets there, her imagination is propelled, as she expects to solve non-existent hidden mysteries.
 Henry Tilney is my favourite character in this novel.
 He is so cleverly sarcastic and amusing that I would like to read a book with him as the main character.

 The last book I read by Jane Austen was Mansfield Park.
 The novel starts when Fanny Price is still quite young.
 She is chosen from amongst her siblings to go live with her aunt and uncle at Mansfield Park.
 She is to remember that she is not an equal to her cousins, though, and Mrs Norris always makes sure of that.
 At first, Fanny feels like an observer of the other characters’ lives, but she ends up taking centre stage.
-Although, I quite enjoyed it, this is probably my least favourite of the Jane Austen’s novels, possibly because Fanny is so reserved and quiet.
+Although I quite enjoyed it, this is probably my least favourite of Jane Austen’s novels, possibly because Fanny is so reserved and quiet.